nilabhnishchhal/Nilabh-Blogs/_posts/2024-03-03-Introduction-to-data-visualisation.md

 # Why Do We Need to Visualize the Data?

-*\"The simple act of visualizing data, even in the brain, makes a difference to how we interpret and understand it.\"* - David McCandless, author of \"Information is Beautiful\".
+>The simple act of visualizing data, even in the brain, makes a difference to how we interpret and understand it.
+> - David McCandless, author of \"Information is Beautiful\".

 ## Why Do We Need to Visualize the Data?
 In a bustling marketplace in ancient Rome, merchants called out the